Policy

 a.

-expressly or impliedly agrees to assume such obligations.
+The successor expressly or impliedly agrees to assume such obligations;

 b.

-transaction amounts to a de facto consolidation or merger.
+The succession transaction amounts to a de facto consolidation or

 c.